schalkw-gmail-com/poker/README.md

 The Hand
 Identifiable traits:
-a hand is a collection of 5 non-identical cards (based on the global rule set)
+a hand is a collection of 5 non-identical cards (based on the global rule set) the hand should receive 1 card a time to the total number of the allowed cards, this will give your the ability to validate the cards as they come in and immediatly provide feedback as to if the card is valid. once the hand is full it can be evaluated

 To be considered a valid hand
     1 - must be 5 cards only
     2 - all cards must be valid
+    3 - all cards must be unique

 Evaluators